Ferrite-FEM/Ferrite.jl/docs/src/manual/grid.md

 ![global mesh](./assets/global_mesh.svg)

-The grid's cell can be described in the following way
+The grid's cells can be described in the following way

 ```julia
 julia> elements = [